Error messages in Managed Service for PostgreSQL

 Why do I get a max_connections is less than sum of users connection limit error when modifying a cluster?

-This error may occur when downgrading a host class in a cluster if the sum of all user connection limits becomes less than the total cluster connection limit specified in Max connections.
+This error may occur when downgrading a host class in a cluster if the sum of connection limits for all users is less then the total cluster connection limit (Max connections).

-Solution: First, reduce the per-user connection limits until their combined total is less than <Max_connections_value> — 15, and then lower the host class.
+Solution: First reduce the limits set for users so their sum is less than <Max_connections_value> — 15 and then proceed with host class downgrade.

 Why do I get an error when transferring data by creating and restoring a logical dump?